The quickest way to describe the differences between them would be…

 Both platforms use similar exercises, such as matching pictures to words, translations, organizing sentences, and so on.

 Duolingo teaches the language by having users complete lots of exercises while including few explanations.
 Babbel teaches the language in a much more traditional manner, sort of like you’d expect within a classroom.

 This means they’ll take the time to explain grammar and how the language is used much more explicitly, instead of just expecting you to pick it up on your own.

 I personally prefer this method as it makes it easier for me to have a deeper understanding of the language as a whole.

-Another major advantage of Babbel compared to Duolingo is their focus on conversational language that you’re likely to use in real life.
+Another major advantage of Babbel compared to Duolingo is its focus on conversational language that you’re likely to use in real life.
 Babbel doesn’t teach you to make lots of silly sentences that you’ll never use.
 Instead, you’ll learn to say things that you’ll actually need.

-Babbel also doesn’t have the same issues with regards to sentence recordings that Duolingo does.
+Babbel also doesn’t have the same issues with regard to sentence recordings that Duolingo does.
 Whereas Duolingo’s recordings often sound unnatural, Babbel’s audio sounds just like you’d expect to hear if you were visiting that country.

 It’s just the difference forming sentences from recordings of individual words vs sentences being recorded as a whole.
 It might not sound like much, but it really makes a big difference.

 Babbel does have some game-like elements, but they don’t take it as far as Duolingo does.
 For those who struggle with motivation, this could make it a bit less fun and more challenging to study regularly.